-The longest and most thorough study on human development began in1938 by two groups of Harvard researchers.
+The longest and most thorough study on human development began in 1938 by two groups of Harvard researchers.
 Through interviews, brain scans, blood tests, surveys, and so much more, they gathered data.
 After 80 years of collecting, it was compiled and these were the top three findings:

 1. The greatest predictor of a healthy, satisfying life is the health of our relationships